Mental strength is incredibly important. Take care of your mind and the way you speak to yourself. Don’t let negative self-talk weaken you today.

 We feel confused and displaced, and we begin filling our gaps of understanding with stories about how life is.
 But these stories often do us more harm than good.

-Imagine you’re in the midst of changing jobs, building a business, or getting in shape.
+Imagine you’re in the midst of changing jobs, building a business, or getting in shape right now.
 What’s the story you’re telling yourself about incorporating this change into your life?
 Does it involve you being the confident hero of the story?
-Or a character that doesn’t believe he or she can do it, and is therefore reluctant to even try?
-If you’re thinking the latter, you’re not alone—lots of us struggle in this same way.
+Or a character that doesn’t believe he or she can do it?
+If you’re thinking the latter, you’re not alone.
+Lots of us struggle in this same way.

 Now, take another moment and imagine if the great fictional stories of our time went along the lines of the self-defeating stories we tell ourselves: